kstockw/website/content/authors/admin/_index.md

 Hello!
 My name is Kayden Stockwell and I am a Ph.D. student at the University of Virginia studying developmental psychology with a concentration in quantitative methods.
 Under the supervision of Dr. Vikram Jaswal, I investigate autistic social interaction and perceptions of autistic people.
 I also work with Dr. Tanya Evans to study live dyadic interactions using EEG hyperscanning.

-I am also passionate about increasing access for disabled students in higher education in addition to being active with local LGBTQ+ organizations.
+Outside of the lab, I am passionate about increasing access for disabled students in higher education in addition to being active with local LGBTQ+ organizations.
 I aim to continue advocacy in these areas and to bring the queer and disability communities closer together.